paulmsmith/govuk-designsystem-flow-diagram-miro/README.md

 6. Switch back to your Miro in the other window or tab
 7. Paste the components into your board (CMD/CTRL + V)
 8. Done!

+## If you have a paid Miro account

+### Instructions to download a copy to add to your Miro account

+1. In this repository download the file '[GOVUK Flow Diagram Components.rtb](GOVUK%20Flow%20Diagram%20Components.rtb)'.
+2. Go to your Miro account.
+3. Find the 'upload from backup' option.
+4. Locate the file you downloaded in step 1 (GOVUK Flow Diagram Components.rtb) and choose it.
+5. File will upload
+6. Done!
+A new Miro board based on this file will be created.

+Use this file in Miro to create flow diagrams of GOV.UK services or Unbranded services that are based on the GOVUK Design System.

 ## Example usage